American hip-hop artist from Rae Sremmurd left with blood on his body following incident in Auckland CBD

+Video footage has emerged of the aftermath of a violent brawl involving American hip-hop duo Rae Sremmurd and their entourage in downtown Auckland.

-A member of American hip-hop duo Rae Sremmurd was left with blood on his body following a confrontation in Auckland's CBD.
+A member of the duo was left with blood on his body following the confrontation outside SkyCity in Auckland's CBD.

-Emergency services were quick to arrive at the incident which resulted in a man being injured by a broken glass bottle shortly after 4pm today at the intersection of Victoria St West and Federal St.
+Emergency services were quick to arrive at the incident where a man was injured by a broken bottle shortly after 4pm at the intersection of Victoria St West and Federal St.

-While it's unclear what, if any, role the American duo and their entourage played in the incident, member Slim Jxmmi was seen talking to police with blood on his forearm and torso soon after.
+While it's unclear what role the American duo and their entourage had in the incident, member Slim Jxmmi was seen talking to police with blood on his forearm and torso soon after.

-Jxmmi and his brother Swae Lee, who have released three albums and are best known for their single "Black Beatles" are performing at the Logan Campbell Centre in Epsom tomorrow night.
+Jxmmi and his brother Swae Lee, who have released three albums and are best known for their single "Black Beatles" are performing at the Logan Campbell Centre in Epsom on Friday night.

 Another witness said the American group were walking down the street when someone called out to them, sparking a verbal confrontation.
 The American group appeared to be walking away when they were attacked by a member of the other group, the witness said.